chriseyre2000/pandemic/apps/pandemic_model/README.md

 This is an attempt to model the Pandemic board game as an Elixir domain model.

-The first stage will work with the infection deck and the board.
+1. work with the infection deck and the board. (/)

-A later stage will add the player deck.
+2. Now working on the player deck

+3. Work on action cards

+4. Work on Roles

+TODO: Adapt the board to handle eradicated diseases.